-Since the balance sheet date, the outlook of the Global economy has become increasingly uncertain due to the impact of the COVID-19 Pandemic and the war in Ukraine.
+Since the balance sheet date, the outlook of the Global economy has become increasingly uncertain due to the impact of the war in Ukraine and the current economic climate in Europe.
 The directors have assessed the impact to the group and they do not believe there to be any significant impact in preparing the financial statements.
 The directors anticipate turnover to fall, however due to the lean fixed cost structure, they do not anticipate profitability to fall.

-After the balance sheet date, Western nations and in particular the EU and USA have unveiled a barrage of sanctions against Russian individuals and Russian owned businesses to put pressure on the Russian Government.
+During the year, Western nations and in particular the EU and USA have unveiled a barrage of sanctions against Russian individuals and Russian owned businesses to put pressure on the Russian Government.
 Both the company and the majority shareholder are not being sanctioned by any of the Western nations.
 However, the significant subsidiary MKC trading with the Russian brand Bosco Sport might feel the impact of the conflict due to the Russian connection.
 At the time of signing the financial statements, it is impossible for the directors to measure the potential impact.